- Are you looking for a role in data science? You’ll have a far easier time coming from the Reporting, MIS or Business Intellgence fields

 During our model building process, we train our model on a dataset where the target is known beforehand and then apply it on the test dataset to predict the target variable.
 We obviously want to be accurate while estimating the target variable.

 How can we check whether we are accurate or not?
-We need a metric which will help us to evaluate our model result against the actual observations.
+We need a metric that will help us to evaluate our model result against the actual observations.
 Let’s understand this using an example.

 We have a customer base – C1, C2 and C2.
 We’ve estimated that only C3 will buy product “A” from this customer base.
 As it turns out, both C2 and C3 bought the product.
 This means we’re 66.6% accurate (2 out of 3 predictions are correct).
 This accuracy is known as our “Evaluation Metric“.